White mayor, black wife: NYC shatters an image

-Even in a nation with a biracial president, where interracial marriage is more accepted and common than ever, Bill de Blasio's marriage to Chirlane McCray is remarkable: He is apparently the first white politician in U.S. history elected to a major office with a black spouse by his side.
+Even in a nation with a biracial president, where interracial marriage is more accepted than ever, Bill de Blasio’s marriage to Chirlane McCray is remarkable: He is apparently the first white politician in U.S. history elected to a major office with a black spouse by his side.

 Cohen was already a senator when he started dating Janet Langhart, a black television journalist.
-He proposed several times, but she feared that her race would hurt Cohen's political future.
+He proposed several times, but she feared that her race would hurt his political future.
 They married in 1996, a few weeks after Cohen announced he would not seek a fourth term.

 Yet unions of white men and black women have retained a forbidden aura, Cohen said.

 In July, a Gallup poll found that 87 percent of Americans approved of interracial marriage — the highest rate ever — compared with 4 percent in 1958.
 In 2010, more than 15 percent of all new marriages were interracial, according to the Pew Research Center.

 Yet statistics also indicate why de Blasio and McCray are such a rarity.
 The Gallup poll showed that white men are the least likely to marry outside of their race.